Flamenco/stackeditpro/Features.md

 Grav websites have a directory for each web page.
 The directory contains a markdown file using a name that determines a template to use for rendering the page.
 The page may also contain a *Frontmatter Header*.

 ### Usage
 You will need to install and configure our *StackEditPro Connector* on your Grav site.
-The connector is available on Grav's Plugin Repository.
+The connector is available from Grav's Plugin Repository.
 * Install `Grav CORS plugin`
 	* Enable `GET` and `POST`.
 * Install the `StackEditPro Connector plugin`.
-* Set your access password in the `StackEditPro Connector` settings.
+* Set your access key in the `StackEditPro Connector` settings.
 * Add `header("Access-Control-Allow-Headers: content-type");` to  your Grav installations `index.php`.
 There is no Grav plugin available for this.

 ## Folder Overview